didimitrie/future.speckle/spkw/readme.md

 *TODO: A better system for routing to various interfaces.*

 ####The Jade template, `YourTemplateName.jade`
 Contains the basic markup of the page.
 It extends the `layout.jade` file, which provides some sort of basic structure and imports some basic functionality.
-If you want your inter
+Feel free to play around, switch menus around, etc.

 ####The SASS stylesheet `YourTemplateName.scss`
 Styles the various elements of your interface.
 Easy peasy.
 It also imports some default styles of the app, but feel free to get rid of them (or improve them).
 If contributing to the main repo, please keep the UX direction laid out in the default template (ie, colours, drop shadows, slider styles).